Troubleshooting¶

 $ kubectl get rr -n kubernaut-system

-NAME PHASE OUTCOME AGE
+NAME PHASE OUTCOME ALERT RCA TARGET WORKFLOW CONFIDENCE AGE

 Inspecting the blocked RR: